AcademySoftwareFoundation/opencue.io/content/docs/Quick starts/quick-start-mac.md

 1. Create a virtual environment for the Python packages:

-        python3 -m venv venv
+        python3 -m venv sandbox-venv

-1. Activate the `venv` virtual environment:
+1. Activate the `sandbox-venv` virtual environment:

-        source venv/bin/activate
+        source sandbox-venv/bin/activate

-1. To install the lastest versions of the OpenCue client packages, you must configure the installation script with the version number.
-You can look up the version numbers for
-    [OpenCue releases on GitHub](https://github.com/AcademySoftwareFoundation/OpenCue/releases).
+1. To install the latest versions of the OpenCue client packages, you must configure the installation script with the version number.
+The script `sandbox/get-latest-release-tag.sh` will automatically fetch this for you, but you can also look up the version numbers for [OpenCue releases on GitHub](https://github.com/AcademySoftwareFoundation/OpenCue/releases).

-        export VERSION=0.15.22
+        export VERSION=$(sandbox/get-latest-release-tag.sh)

-1. Install the Python dependencies and client packages in the `venv` virtual
+1. Install the Python dependencies and client packages in the `sandbox-venv` virtual environment:
-    environment:

         sandbox/install-client-archives.sh